-Lately, PoS has been in the crypto world’s public eye more than anything else.
+Lately, Proof of Stake (PoS) has been in the crypto world’s public eye.
 And as the trend tends to lean toward staking, we can’t help but look for the best coins to stake so we can earn rewards by hodling.

 It’s hard to decide which are the best coins to stake, though.
 One important thing is the staking rewards offered, but that’s not everything when talking about staking.

-So, let’s see how you can start staking.
+So, let’s see how you can pick the best staking cryptos.

 What Is Staking in Simpler Words?

 The definition and terminology might vary from project to project.
-Yet, generally speaking, staking is the process within the Proof of Stake consensus mechanism that involves the appointment of a node to validate the next block.
+Yet, generally speaking, staking is the process within the Proof of Stake consensus mechanism in which a node is appointed to validate the next block.
 Hence, the chosen nodes are called validators.